gcassarino/esp8266-Philips-RC6-tv-remote/README.md

 |:--:|
 | *Philips TV remote custom with Edit Mode open* |

 The "custom" version allows you to customize the remote control keys: you can define the position of the key in the board, the function, the color and the text above the key.
 It is also possible to create sequences of multiple keys to allow more structured actions such as accessing the HDMI ports or setting the sleep timer which are usually operations that require the pressure of a sequence of keys.
 There is also a visual feedback regarding the sending of the command, green means ok, red means problems (no command sent).
+You need to log in to save the keys in the custom version.

 All web page layouts are fully responsive and accessible from smartphones and tablets.